 Part of the administrative hassle as well as the source of many errors is the need to figure out which musical composition underlies each sound recording and who owns the rights to that musical composition.
 (Or which compositions, if the track is a mashup.)
 Music services get information about sound recordings from record labels and other recorded music aggregators, but they often don’t get the information about underlying compositions.
 So they hire third party agencies such as Harry Fox Agency (HFA) and Music Reports Inc. (MRI) to do that job — or in the case of Google, they buy an agency (RightsFlow) outright.

 The MMA promises to make it much easier for music services to get mechanical licenses and pay the royalties on them.
-First, it provides a blanket license, meaning that the services will no longer have to file paperwork for each track they ingest into their catalogs.
+First, it provides a blanket license, meaning that the services will no longer have to check licenses and possibly file paperwork for each track they ingest into their catalogs.
 Second, it calls for the establishment of a single licensing collective that will process the mechanical royalties; this includes matching compositions to the sound recordings played by the music services’ users, finding the rights holders to those compositions, and paying them accordingly.
 The licensing collective will be a nonprofit organization selected by the U.S. Copyright Office, funded by administrative fees from music services, and subject to review every five years.

 My views on the MMA were concerned with the licensing collective.
 Processing mechanical licenses from on-demand music streaming — which amounts to hundreds of billions of transactions per year, and growing fast — is a very hard job, particularly because of the problem of matching sound recordings to compositions.
 (In that sense, it’s harder than the job that SoundExchange currently has in processing royalties in sound recordings from digital radio services like Sirius XM, Pandora, iHeartRadio, and AM/FM stations’ Internet streams.)
 Mechanical license administration is a small market consisting of a handful of for-profit companies that compete with one another and continuously evolve their processes to increase their accuracy and efficiency.